magento/merchdocs/src/customers/account-dashboard-approval-rules.md

 Select the role(s) that need to approve this type of PO.
 All defined roles will be listed, a "Purchaser's Manager" option.
-Click the "Save" button to create the rule.
+Click  <span class="btn">Save</span>.

 ### Number of SKUs

 This rule is based on the number of SKUs or unique products in the order.
 This is the number of distinct item types, not the number of items being ordered.
-For instance:
+For example:

 *  2 large white shirts
 *  3 medium white shirts

-That is 5 items but 2 distinct SKUs.
+That is 5 items, but 2 distinct SKUs.

-Set the Number of SKUs value:
+Set the **Number of SKUs** value:

 *  is more than
 *  is less than
 *  is more than or equal to
 *  is less than or equal to

-and the quantity of SKUs to test.
+Set the quantity of SKUs to test.

 ### Shipping cost

-Some companies will limit or control shipping costs.
-Use this rule to approve or disapprove by shipping cost.
+Some companies need to limit or control shipping costs.
+The following example rule settings can be used to approve or disapprove a PO based on shipping cost.

-Set the Shipping cost value:
+Set the **Shipping cost value**:

 *  is more than
 *  is less than